nicky-nym/nicky-nym.github.io/pages/redux.md

   * **[elevator vs. wheelchair ramp choices](#ramp)**
     * stairs, elevators, and escalators vs. flights of wheelchair ramps

-### The market tidal wave

-> "The amount of floorspace in buildings around the world—currently about 2.5 trillion square feet—is set to double by 2060"
-> &mdash; Brian Bienkowski [^bienkowski]

-The current market size for new city construction is large:
-  * in the next 30 years, **another 2.5 billion people** will live cities
-  * "averaged over the next thirty-five years, about a million and a half people will be urbanized each week ... the equivalent of another New York metropolitan area [every two months]"[^scale]
-  * **120 new cities** are currently being built
-  * "China ... is on a fast track to build up to **three hundred new cities** each in excess of a million people over the next twenty to twenty-five years. ...
-At the present rate it will be moving the equivalent of the entire U.S. population (more than 300 million people) to cities in the next twenty to twenty-five years."[^scale]
-  * spending is somewhere between the high hundreds of billions of dollars, and the low trillions of dollars
-  * real estate development projects now operate at a scale where it is possible to complete a coordinated, monolithic, **privately financed $10 billion construction project**

-> "We're going to develop more urban area in the next 100 years than currently exists on Earth"[^growth]
-> &mdash; Paul Romer

-> "This will be by far the largest migration of human beings to have ever taken place on the planet ...
-The resulting challenges to the availability of energy and resources and the enormous stress on the social fabric across the globe are mind-boggling ... and the timescales to address them are very short."[^scale] &mdash; Geoffrey West

 ---
 ## <a name="faq"></a>FAQ: Frequently Asked Questions